 Other countries are taking more action against these chemicals than the U.S. currently is.
 The EU currently restricts certain phthalates in toys and other children’s items.
 In July 2019, the EU began restricting phthalate levels in electrical and electronic equipment.

 How Do Phthalates Get into Food?

 Even though phthalates can be found all around us, diet is now being considered as a potential major cause of exposure to this chemical — especially when that diet is mostly comprised of fast food.
 People who eat out more often were found to have phthalate levels 35 percent higher than people who eat meals prepared at home.

-This is because of the increased handling of food in restaurant settings.
-The equipment and packaging used to process certain foods contain phthalates, the gloves employees have to wear when handling food has phthalates, and the take out containers used to bring leftovers home is made up of phthalates as well.
+Most of the phthalates in food contamination comes from food processing equipment and packaging.
+The equipment and packaging used to process certain foods contain phthalates, the gloves employees have to wear when handling food has phthalates, and the take out containers used to bring leftovers home are made up of phthalates as well.

-Although the food you buy from the grocery store also goes through some of the same processes as the food in restaurants, the amount of handling and packaging involved is nowhere near the same.
+Although the food you buy from the grocery store also goes through some of the same processes as the restaurant food, the amount of handling and food packaging involved is nowhere near the same.
 Some of the food items that were contaminated by phthalates the most were meats and grain-based food items like burritos, burgers, rice, and noodles.

 Although the reason why is uncertain, some guesses are that the fat content in these foods are better at binding with phthalates than other foods, or because they come into contact with this chemical more during processing and packaging.
 Whatever the reason, it’s hard to refute these scientific claims when it comes to ordering out.

 There’s good news and bad news when it comes to avoiding phthalates.
 The bad news: this chemical is everywhere.
 Until the government and manufacturing companies make some serious bans and regulations on the use of phthalates in products, there’s no 100 percent way to remove this chemical from your life.